Polaris000/MovieRecommendationSystem/README.md

     - Giving more importance to rare movies (with a lesser number of movies)
     - Using cosine similarity instead of Pearson Correlation

+- Testing: MAE loss was used along with 5-fold cross-validation.

 ## Results
 - Naive Implementation